Akiraff2015/l2c/readme.md

 ### 7. Ask great question!
 * Need help with something?
 Share what you're working on, share some code if you can, tell us which language you're writing and most importantly: be specific about your problem.
 A well written question will receive well written answers.

+## Using Github Page
+Would you like to learning something new?
+Why not create a `new issue` to our repository!
+It is a great way to share your personal suggestion to our page.